and-lang/Harvester/README.md

 # Harvester

 This app is an example meant to show how android apps could gather usage data in a way users would likely not be fond of.
-It shows a way to harvest user data from an android device.
+It shows one possible way to harvest user data from an android device.
 The harvested location data is stored and meant (not working atm) to be send to a server.

 The locations are passively harvested even when the app is in background, terminated or the device is in standby mode.